evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 ## Algebra II - Lesson 50 - Adding and Subtracting Rational Expressions - 13November2025 :
 https://www.youtube.com/watch?v=2wrPGtP61fo&t=21h30m30s
 - When we add or subtract *Rational Expressions*, we follow the same rules we learned with fractions :
-- When the **Denominators** are the *same* you just add(or subtract) the **numerators** over the common denominator (the bottom numbers need to be the same, anything you do to the bottom, you need to do to the top) - simplify/factor before getting LCD and simplify/factor after adding/subtracting
+- When the **Denominators** are the *same* you just add(or subtract) the **numerators** over the common denominator (the bottom numbers need to be the same, anything you do to the bottom, you need to do to the top) - simplify/factor before getting LCD and simplify/factor after adding/subtracting - then attempt to cancel any shared terms from the numerator and denominator
 - **LCD** = **Lowest Common Denominator** = The smallest number that is shared by both fractions/rational expressions
 - When you are subtracting, don't just subtract the first term, wrap it in parenthesis so future Sean knows that you are subtracting BOTH (or more) terms in the polynomial - also add parenthesis when you are multiplying terms to get a LCD
 ### ➕ Adding Rational Expressions with Common Denominators ($\frac{x - 4y}{6xy} + \frac{x + 3y}{6xy}$)